Skip to content

 How hard is Beinn a' Chapuill?

-Beinn a' Chapuill is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 622m of ascent and takes most walkers 4-7 hours.
+We grade Beinn a' Chapuill at 4/5, which puts it in challenging territory.
+The usual route is around 14km with 622m of climbing; allow 4-7 hours.
 Terrain: Good track for the first three kilometres, then intermittent boggy path on the shoulder.

-Where do I park for Beinn a' Chapuill?
+Where should I park to climb Beinn a' Chapuill?

-Standard parking is at NG815172 near Fort William.
+Standard parking is at NG815172.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Beinn a' Chapuill are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.